 Data pipelines and warehouses

 For deep analysis, usage and billing data should export to data warehouses like Snowflake or BigQuery.
-This enables complex queries on customer behavior and unit economics.
+This enables complex queries on customer behavior, unit economics, and cohort-level revenue trends that inform pricing strategy and capacity planning.

 Results finance teams achieve with usage-based billing